Mimerme/Cheatsheet/README.md

 ## Additional Information

 ### LINUX
-If you're running linux you shouldn't have any problems, as this entire program was designed for Linux.
-If your on OSX that may be a different story but most of the guide should still apply

-On Linux you should...
-- set up global hotkeys with `xbindkeys`
-- use a lightweight image viewer like `PQIV`
-- use a lightweight PDf viewer like
-- use a lightweight text file viewer like

 If you're using a tiling WM like i3, or bspwn...
 - you might want to configure your WM so that floating windows are used for the cheatseets

-## CLI Usage
-`cheatsheat [operation] [args]`

-### Operations
-`list` - lists saved cheatseets

-`show` - show a specified cheatseet

-`add` - add a cheatsheet to the list of saved cheatsheets

-`binary` - add a binary to the list of saved binaries

-`help` - shows this list of operations